Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

-The almond fruit isn’t actually a nut but a drupe.
-The part we eat is the kernel, or seed, inside the elongated stone (shell).
-The United States (California), Spain, and Australia are prime suppliers of almonds.
+The beautifully flowered almond tree produces almond fruit which is not actually a nut, but a drupe.
+Stone fruits, such as plums, cherries, dates, mangoes, and apricots, are all part of this classification.
+Of the various drupes, in some cases, people eat both the skin and the sweet flesh inside, but discard the bitter and inedible pit and seed.
+In other cases, such as the almond and walnuts, people eat only the seed, which are usually culinarily classified as nuts because of their fleshy texture and high fat content.
+Domesticated almonds appear as early as the Early Bronze Age (3000–2000 BC) and were even found in Tutankhamun's tomb in Egypt (c.
+1325 BC) as an item worthy to carry into the afterlife.
+And although almonds have been cultivated as far north as the Royal Botanic Garden Edinburgh, Germany, and even Iceland, currently California, Spain, and Australia are the prime suppliers of almonds.
 Almonds need very hot weather and cool winters to grow and are reliant on wild and domesticated honey bees for crop pollination.
 In California, almond growers often rent bees to accomplish this!
-Beekeepers as far away as Florida transport billions of bees to the Central Valley in California to assist with almond growing season.
+Beekeepers as far away as Florida transport billions of bees to the Central Valley in California to assist with almond growing season. 🌸 🐝

 By designer Carol A.L.
 Martin, this tartan reflects the colors of a young almond bush.